linefusion/directus-container/examples/comparison/README.md

+# Bind mounts should be useable

-First test with the original Directus image:
+First test with the original Directus image

 ```sh
 docker-compose --file docker-compose.original.yaml up